 Clubhouse

-To gain access to the Weight and Cardio room you must have your key fob/card and a wristband.
-As a reminder, the weight and cardio center does not open until 6 am and closes at 9 pm.
+To gain access to the Fitness and Cardio rooms you must have your key fob/card and a wristband.
+As a reminder, the fitness and cardio rooms do not open until 6 am and closes at 9 pm.
 The indoor/outdoor pool opens at 9 am and closes at dusk.
 Wristbands are required to enter Clubhouse for owners and guests.
 The door to the weight center is on the south side of the building by the basketball court.

 We will do our best to keep you updated on the progress.